Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Sustainable supply chain

-A sustainable supply chain is a comprehensive approach to managing the supply chain that seeks to balance economic needs with environmental and social responsibility.
-This involves considering factors such as:
+A sustainable supply chain is a comprehensive approach that balances economic needs with environmental and social responsibility.
+In practice it means working on factors such as:

-• Reducing greenhouse gas (GHG) emissions at every stage of the supply chain.
+• Reducing greenhouse gas (GHG) emissions at every stage, from raw materials to end-of-life.

-• Respecting labor and human rights throughout the supply chain.
+• Respecting labour and human rights throughout the chain.

-A carbon footprint measures the total amount of GHG emissions generated directly or indirectly by an activity, product, or service.
-In the case of the supply chain, these emissions are mainly classified into Scope 1, Scope 2, and Scope 3 emissions, as defined by the GHG Protocol.
+A carbon footprint measures the total GHG emissions generated directly or indirectly by an activity, product or service.
+Following the GHG Protocol, supply chain emissions are split into Scope 1 (direct), Scope 2 (purchased energy) and Scope 3 (all other indirect emissions in the value chain).

 Benefits of measuring and managing supply chain emissions

-• Reputation enhancement: Consumers and stakeholders value companies that demonstrate a commitment to sustainability.
+• Reputation: customers, investors and other stakeholders value a demonstrable commitment to sustainability.

-• Access to financing: Many financial institutions prioritize investments in companies with sustainable supply chains.
+• Access to finance: many lenders and investors favour companies with credible, well-documented sustainable supply chains.

-Implementing a sustainable supply chain requires a strategic and collaborative approach:
+Making a supply chain sustainable requires a strategic and collaborative approach.
+The most common levers are:

 3. Collaboration with strategic partners

-Sustainability in the supply chain cannot be achieved in isolation.
-Collaboration with strategic partners, including suppliers, customers, and non-governmental organizations (NGOs), is essential for developing joint solutions that reduce emissions and promote responsible practices.
+Supply chain sustainability cannot be achieved in isolation.
+Working with suppliers, customers, industry peers and non-governmental organisations is essential to develop shared solutions that reduce emissions and improve practices.

-• GHG Protocol: Provides guidelines for measuring and managing GHG emissions, including Scope 3 emissions.
+• GHG Protocol: the most widely used methodology for measuring and managing GHG emissions, including Scope 3.

-• ISO 20400: International standard for sustainable procurement, establishing principles and guidelines for integrating sustainability into procurement processes.
+• ISO 20400: international guidance on sustainable procurement, setting principles for integrating sustainability into purchasing.

 Sertrans Logo